aosabook/500lines/dagoba/chapter.md

 - pass the returned set as input to a pipe
 - repeat as necessary

 We would like to retain that model for our users, because it's easier to reason about, but as we've seen we can no longer use that model for the implementation.
 Having users think in a model that differs from the actual implementation is the source of much pain.
-A leaky abstraction is a small scale version of this; in the large it can lead to frustration, cognitive dissonance and ragequits.
+A leaky abstraction is a small-scale version of this; in the large it can lead to frustration, cognitive dissonance and ragequits.

 Our case is nearly optimal for this deception, though: the answer to any query will be the same, regardless of execution model.
 The only difference is the performance.
 The tradeoff is between having all users learn a more complicated model prior to using the system, or forcing a subset of users to transfer from the simple model to the complicated model in order to better reason about query performance.